YunaTakele/codepath-prework/README.md

 2. Familirizing myself with xcode workspace and Github

 ## My favorite 3-5 applications
-1. Telegram:
-    a.
-Being able to edit my messages after they are sent
-    b.
-Being able to check what time my messages were delivered and seen
-    c.
-The ease and simplicity of its interface
+1. Telegram: Being able to edit my messages after they are sent; Being able to check what time my messages were delivered and seen; The ease and simplicity of its interface
-2. Notion
-    a.
-Its feature to embede files from my local drive and google workspace
-    b.
-The availability of different templates locally from the app and online from other users that can be downloaded
+2. Notion: Its feature to embede files from my local drive and google workspace; The availability of different templates locally from the app and online from other users that can be downloaded; Simple interface
-    c.
-Simple interface
-3. Google chrome
-    a.
-Simple interface that is easy to navigate
-    b.
-Being able to organize different tabs into groups
-    c.
-Password saving feature
+3. Google chrome: Simple interface that is easy to navigate; Being able to organize different tabs into groups; Password saving feature

 ## An app I want to build: PrepMate